 Companies often want to know: Will I be notified about the outcome of a reported review?
 How will I know the result?

-We notify businesses if a review is reinstated.
+We notify businesses if a review they have reported is reinstated.
 Our Compliance Team sends an email to the email address attached to the company's business account.
 (Tip: If you haven't received these emails, try checking which email address is attached to your business account.)

 If a review that has been reported is kept offline because the problems it was reported for have not been resolved, no notification is sent to the company who reported it.